voltio-app/docs/src/content/docs/privacy_policy.md

+---
-# Privacy Policy for Voltio
+title: Privacy Policy for Voltio
+---

 Effective date: May 2, 2025